peyoot/server-maintainer/README.md

 1. Run portainer as docker-compose, path to ~/docker/portainer
 2. Run docker-compose-related container services (i.e. stacks) with portainer
 3. All service volumes are managed by Portainer

+#### USAGE

+change env.sample file name to .env and also change it's content  with your server IP and password, etc run 'sudo ./server-maintainer.sh'

 #### Server health monitoring
 This project script will detect the health status of the server: including hard disk and memory, CPU utilization and other data, and send a report by email.